esa-esdl/gridtools/README.md

 to a higher resolution, there is a lack in methods that perform grid cell aggregation for downsampling grids to a coarser resolution.
-Most of the existing aggregation methods assume an integer factor between source and target grid so that areal grid cell contributions can be ignored.
+Most of the existing aggregation methods assume an integer factor between source and target grid so that contributions of partly overlapping grid cell areas don't exist.

-This repository is a host for the Python ``gridtools.resampling`` module which provides high-performance aggreation methods we need for the ESA CAB-LAB project These take into account partial contribution of source grid cells to a given target grid cell.
+This repository is a host for the Python ``gridtools.resampling`` module which provides high-performance aggregation methods needed for the ESA CAB-LAB project These take into account partial contribution of source grid cells to a given target grid cell.